wts-thomas/wts-wordpress-default-theme/readme.txt

 This theme resets the WordPress environment and prepares it for smooth operation of Elementor.

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 1.7.0 - 05-23-2023 =
+* Adds a checkbox in Settings/General that hides the Edit with Elementor buttons and links for Pages/Posts
+* Revised margin start for paragraph widgets
+* Hides AI buttons in Elementor Editor panel
+* Renames Elementor Overrides stylesheet to reflect that not just color edits are being made

 = 1.6.1 - 05-12-2023 =
 * Adjustments to theme name for update checker